nicklambson/learnpress-gradebook/README.md

  The script will output one CSV file for each course.
 Each CSV file will be populated with the username of each student who has a score for at least one of the assignments or quizzes.
 The CSV file headers consist of the names of the assignments and quizzes.

+ # FormatGrades.bas
+ To easily format the CSV files, import the FormatGrades.bas as a macro into Excel, then run it with Ctrl+Shift+G.